Leadership & Team

 Managing Director

 From Cuba, Javier is considered one of the best Cuban dancers of his generation, a driven artist with a knack for dance and its business.
-A former Premier Dancer with Cuban National Ballet & Northrn Ballet and a demonstrated history
+A former Premier Dancer with Cuban National Ballet & Northern Ballet and a demonstrated history

 of working in the performing arts industry.
 His over two decades of professional experience and artistic expertise span the entire spectrum from acclaimed professional dancer to executive cultural manager.